waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_8.md

 ## More User Stories/Feature Requests from the Client

+A series of extensions you might care to try.

 1. Return real bikes.
 Use this new story from the client to create the appropriate feature tests and unit-tests to drive the creation of the application code that will support this feature.
 Ensure that you refactor where appropriate:

   ```